 What is SAP’s Integrated Strategy for HANA and S/4HANA and How it Purges Oracle?

-SAP has had a few other databases that it owned through the years, like SAP DP or Max DB, but these were very lightly sold.
+SAP has had a few other databases that they owned through the years, like Max DB, but these were very lightly sold.
 SAP purchased Sybase several years ago.
 However it has not been able to sell many Sybase databases, and the Sybase acquisition has been a washout, with the Sybase product seen as quite dated.
-SAP doing very little to keep the Sybase database line up to date.
+SAP doing very little to keep the Sybase database line up to date, and by trying to force HANA into historically Sybase accounts they damaged their relationships in the core Sybase financial sector and may of that customer switched to Microsoft SQL Server, which is based on Sybase.
+It is a feature of the controlled IT media, that the horrible outcome the Sybase acquisition has not essentially uncovered.
+We covered this topic in the article How Accurate is SAP on the Sybase Acquisition.

-SAP has very strongly based its strategy around HANA, but the HANA pricing is quite unusual.
+SAP has very strongly based its strategy around HANA.
+The pricing for HANA is quite unusual and is important to understanding how to best purchase HANA.

-SAP has an integrated strategy regarding HANA and S/4 HANA which is related to removing the Oracle DB from accounts.
+SAP has an integrated strategy regarding HANA and S/4 HANA which is related to removing the Oracle database from accounts.
 Brightwork Research & Analysis receives no income from any vendor outside of competitive intelligence work.
-And we have no conflicts regarding Oracle or SAP and do not care if either win or lose business.
+And we have no conflicts regarding Oracle or SAP and do not care if either win or lose business (see the explanation at the end of the article).
 But on its merits, SAP has put forward no reasonable technology reason for any of the other major database vendors to be excluded from supporting S/4HANA.
+That is, it is not that they have not put forward reasons, but upon inspection, none of these reasons check out.

 SAP’s Refusal to Certify Any DB but HANA